Frequently Asked Questions

 How does a Reside Care Homes differ from a nursing home?

-Both our Care Homes are comfortable, homely environments where residents can relax, feel at home, talk with friends and become involved in conversation and activities as much as they wish.
+Our Care Home is a comfortable, homely environment where residents can relax, feel at home, talk with friends and become involved in conversation and activities as much as they wish.
 Our home give residents personal one-to-one attention and opportunities for mental and physical stimulation, helping them to maintain awareness and to remain alert in the last years of their lives.

 Medication can sometimes be resorted to in nursing homes to deal with issues such as anxiety, however, at Reside Care Homes we feel that more natural solutions can be effective – such as talking to Residents about their concerns and evaluating ways to make them feel important and happier.